yenniejun/covid-news-analysis/README.md

 The `proc` folder includes the document term matrix, the node lists, and the edge lists.

+The optional `scripts` folder includes additional scripts I may have used in the scraping process.

 ## Methodology
 All notebooks are arranged in a similar fashion: